shuklaayush/ingonyama-ctf-solutions/README.md

 >
 > https://github.com/ingonyama-zk/ctf-over-9000

-The key to solving this challenge is understanding how batched works in KZG commitments.
+The key to solving this challenge is understanding how batching works in KZG commitments.
 Looking into the code reveals two important functions, `open_batch` and `verify_batch`.
 The crucial insight comes from realizing that the `upsilon` parameter has to be random.
 Otherwise, it can be used to make the verification ignore some of the polynomials.

 ```rust
 fn open_batch(